About

 Carolyn Alderson, Genealogist and Family History Researcher

-I have full professional memberships with the Register of Qualified Genealogists (RQG), the Association of Genealogists and Researchers in Archives (AGRA), and the Association of Professional Genealogists (APG).
-All three organisations operate ethical codes of professional conduct.
-AGRA and RQG are established awarding/ accrediting bodies for professional genealogists in the UK, requiring proof of rigorous testing to demonstrate high standards and competence in genealogical research methodology and report writing.
+I have full professional memberships with the Register of Qualified Genealogists (RQG) and the Association of Genealogists and Researchers in Archives (AGRA).
+Both British organisations operate ethical codes of professional conduct, being established awarding/ accrediting bodies for professional genealogists in the UK, requiring proof of rigorous testing to demonstrate high standards and competence in genealogical research methodology and report writing.
 In addition, I have undertaken ad-hoc research for ancestryProGenealogists as an independent contract researcher.

 Publications